emg36/wagtailgmaps/README.md

 ]
 ```

-Add a couple of necessary constants in your `settings.py` file:
+Add a couple of necessary constants in your `settings.py` file, these are used as initial default values:

 ```
 ...